josegonzalez/josediazgonzalez.com/_posts/2015-12-20-creating-custom-background-shells.markdown

   series:      CakeAdvent-2015
 ---

+> The code in this blog post is available on [GitHub](https://github.com/josegonzalez/cakephp-queuesadilla) as a [composer package](https://packagist.org/packages/josegonzalez/cakephp-queuesadilla).

 In a previous post, I mentioned how awesome it would be to have a background queueing system to perform long-running tasks.
 While there are many queueing systems, today I will re-introduce Queuesadilla, with an aim to explain how CakePHP shells work.

 ## Shell Skeleton